MATH-4939-York-University/Course-sandbox/README.md

 ## Tasks

 ### Initial Setup
+- Description:
+  - Clone repo to each personal computer
+  - setup individual directories - and push back
-- Description: setup individual directories, create milestones in GitHub, decide who will be responsible for overall organization create Issues for tasks
+  - create milestones in GitHub, decide on dates
+  - assign someone to be responsible for overall organization -- this should rotate create Issues for tasks
-- Who: Accountable:   Responsible:  Resource:
+- Who: Accountable: [Always one person accountable]  Responsible: [and one person responsible] Resource:
 - Deadline:
 - Progress:
 - Comments: